OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/notification-hubs/notification-hubs-windows-phone-push-xplat-segmented-mpns-notification.md

 <!--##Next steps

-In this tutorial we learned how to broadcast breaking news by category.
-Consider completing one of the following tutorials that highlight other advanced Notification Hubs scenarios:
+In this tutorial we learned how toobroadcast breaking news by category.
+Consider completing one of hello following tutorials that highlight other advanced Notification Hubs scenarios:

-+ [Use Notification Hubs to broadcast localized breaking news]
++ [Use Notification Hubs toobroadcast localized breaking news]

-    Learn how to expand the breaking news app to enable sending localized notifications.
+    Learn how tooexpand hello breaking news app tooenable sending localized notifications.

 + [Notify users with Notification Hubs]

-    Learn how to push notifications to specific authenticated users.
-This is a good solution for sending notifications only to specific users.
+    Learn how toopush notifications toospecific authenticated users.
+This is a good solution for sending notifications only toospecific users.
 -->

 <!-- Anchors. -->
-[Add category selection to the app]: #adding-categories
+[Add category selection toohello app]: #adding-categories
 [Register for notifications]: #register
 [Send notifications from your back-end]: #send
-[Run the app and generate notifications]: #test-app
+[Run hello app and generate notifications]: #test-app
 [Next Steps]: #next-steps

 <!-- Images. -->